rodrigocarvajal/biodataclub/meetings/2020-10_bayesian_analysis/README.md

 ### Details
 What we will learn:
-* Use RStanArm’s functionality to model a multiple regression using stan_glm.
+* Use RStanArm’s functionality to model a statistical analysis using stan_glm.
 * Use bayesplot to visualize the estimation’s results.
 * Use bayestestR to look at the inference results.